marclandy/enterprise-infra/technical reviews/options analysis/azure/integrate sd-wan into hub-and-spoke.md

 ---

-## Question 4: Routing Spoke-to-Firewall – Static or Dynamic?
+## 4: Routing Spoke-to-Firewall – Static or Dynamic?

 This decision addresses how spoke VNets route traffic to the firewall in the hub.